PGA Tour: 1910s

+1920s

 Throughout the 1920s and 1930s, various state open tournaments began, many organized by sections of the PGA.
 Tournaments recognized as PGA Tour wins from this era include the California Open, Connecticut Open, Florida Open, Maryland Open, Massachusetts Open, New Jersey State Open, New York State Open, Ohio Open, Oklahoma Open, Oregon Open, Pennsylvania Open Championship, Utah Open, Virginia Open and the Wisconsin State Open.
 This legacy lives on with the modern PGA Tour as the Valero Texas Open dates back to this era of state opens on the tour.

 The tour, then known informally as "The Circuit" for professional golfers in the PGA, became more formalized in 1929.
 A tournament committee was formed, consisting of Tommy Armour, Al Espinosa and J.J.
 Patterson.

+1930s

 In 1930, Bob Harlow was hired as manager of the PGA Tournament Bureau and worked to formalize a year-round schedule of tournaments.

+1940s

+In 1945, Byron Nelson enjoyed a record-breaking year, winning 18 PGA tournaments out of the 30 he played, including 11 in a row that he played in.
+Both records are yet to be beaten.
+The Byron Nelson, which became the first PGA Tour event to be named for a professional golfer in 1968, is played annually near Dallas as of 2024.

+1950s

+Throughout the 1950s, despite injuries from a car crash, star player Ben Hogan won 10 PGA Tour tournaments, including 6 major championships and three times at his hometown tournament in Fort Worth, Texas, the Colonial National Invitation.
+Younger working class player Arnold Palmer won 13 PGA Tour tournaments, becoming a crowd favorite and TV star including capturing his first Masters Tournament on CBS in 1958.
+Sam Snead was dominant on his way to a record-setting 82 PGA Tour career victories.